Case Study: How We Reduced a Container Image by 99.7% (800GB to 2GB)

 11G /var/lib/containerd/.../snapshots/560620/fs/var/log/btmp

-The file /var/log/btmp is a standard Linux system file that records failed login attempts.
-On a healthy system, it measures in kilobytes.
-An 11GB btmp file is unheard of.
-We inspected the contents of one of these files using the last command.
+The file /var/log/btmp records failed login attempts in Linux.
+It should be a few kilobytes, maybe.
+An 11GB btmp file is completely unheard of.
+We took a look inside one of them with the last command.

 last -f /var/lib/containerd/.../snapshots/560576/fs/var/log/btmp | tail -10